Regular Army: Active Duty

 Benefit Fact Sheet

-The U.S. Army provides a one-time lump sum Death Gratuity of $100,000 to the primary next of kin of a Soldier who dies while on active duty.
+The Department of Defense provides a one-time lump sum Death Gratuity of $100,000 to the primary next of kin of a Service member who dies while on active duty.
 Its purpose is to help the survivors in their readjustment and to aid them in meeting immediate expenses incurred.
 The gratuity is paid by the last military command of the deceased.

-A Soldier may designate one or more persons to receive all or a portion of the death gratuity pay.
-The designation of a person to receive a portion of the amount shall indicate the percentage of the amount, to be specified only in 10 percent increments, that the person may receive.
+A Service member can designate up to ten individuals, without regard to relationship, and allocate amounts in ten-percent increments to each designated individual listed.
 If the member does not wish to designate a beneficiary for the payment of death gratuity, enter "None," or if the full amount is not designated, the payment or balance will be paid as follows:

-To the lawful surviving spouse of the person, if any;
+- To the lawful surviving Spouse of the Service member, if any;

-If there is none of the above, to other next of kin of the person entitled under the laws of domicile of the person at the time of the person's death.
+- If there is none of the above, to other next of kin of the Service member entitled under the laws of domicile of the Service member at the time of the Service member's death.

-Note: If the retiree die's within 120 days of separation their beneficiary may be entitled to the Death Gratuity if VA finds there death service connected.
+Note: If the retiree dies within 120 days of separation their beneficiary may be entitled to the Death Gratuity if VA finds their death service connected.
 DFAS will then pay the Death Gratuity out to the beneficiary.

 Application for the gratuity is made through the appointed Casualty Assistance Officer representing the next of kin.
 The claim form required to apply for this benefit is DD Form 397, Claim Certification and Voucher for Death Gratuity Payment.
 Payment is paid as expeditiously as possible.